After 26 incredible years at the club, Sir Alex Ferguson took charge of his 1,500th and final Manchester United game in May 2013.

 Giggs spent one more season at United before calling time on his illustrious playing career at the end of 2013-14.
-He then became Wales manager in 2018 and helped his country qualify for Euro 2020.

 After falling out of favour at United, Hernandez spent 2014-15 on loan at Real Madrid before completing a permanent move to Bundesliga side Bayer Leverkusen.